Mix the powder from each sachet with at least 150 ml of liquid. You can mix it with water, skimmed milk, thin soup, fruit juice or puréed fruit.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about colestyramine and will provide you with a full list of the side-effects which you may experience from taking it.

 - Take the sachets exactly as your doctor tells you to.
 It is usual to be prescribed one or two sachets to take each day to begin with.
 Depending upon your symptoms, your doctor may slowly increase the number of sachets until you are taking 3-6 sachets daily.
+The maximum dose is nine sachets daily.
+You may need to take all your sachets as one dose or as separate doses up to four times a day.

 - The powder from each sachet should be added to at least 150 ml of water.
 Allow the mixture to stand for 1-2 minutes, and then stir it well.
 If you prefer, you can also mix colestyramine with skimmed milk, soup, fruit juice or fruit smoothies.
 Do not take the powder without mixing it into some liquid first.